-2. Rarely Admit Flaws.
-Highly Aggressive (Reactive) When Criticized
+2. Rarely Admit Flaws and Are Highly Aggressive When Criticized

-Many narcissists and gaslighters have thin skin, and can react poorly when called into account about their negative behavior.
-When challenged, the narcissist is likely to either Fight (temper tantrum, excuse-making, denial, blame, hypersensitivity, etc.) or Flight (bolt out the door, avoidance, silent treatment, sulking resentment, or other forms of passive-aggression).
-The gaslighter nearly always resorts to Escalation by doubling or tripling down on their false accusations or coercions, to intimidate or oppress their opponent.
+Many narcissists and gaslighters have thin skin and can react poorly when called to account for their negative behavior.
+When challenged, the narcissist is likely to either fight (e.g., temper tantrum, excuse-making, denial, blame, hypersensitivity, etc.) or take flight (bolt out the door, avoidance, silent treatment, sulking resentment, or other forms of passive-aggression).
+The gaslighter nearly always resorts to escalation by doubling or tripling down on their false accusations or coercions, to intimidate or oppress their opponent.
 Many gaslighters view relationships as inherently competitive rather than collaborative; a zero-sum game where one is either a winner or a loser, on top or at the bottom.
 “Offense is the best defense” is a mantra for many gaslighters, which also represents their aggressive method of relating to people.